MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/shopify/get-started.md

 - Ensure that the user has the right permissions.
 Shopify Connector is covered by the **Shopify – Admin (SHPFY – ADMIN)** permission set.
 Learn more at [Create Users According to Licences](../ui-how-users-permissions.md) and [Assign Permissions to Users and Groups](../ui-define-granular-permissions.md).

-## <a name="install-the-dynamics--business-central-app-to-your-shopify-online-store" />Install the Dynamics 365 Business Central app to your Shopify online store
+## <a name="install-the-dynamics-365-business-central-app-to-your-shopify-online-store" />Install the Dynamics 365 Business Central app to your Shopify online store

 For existing instances of [!INCLUDE[prod_short](../includes/prod_short.md)], this step is optional and can be skipped.